 I believe Mayfield is a very good school.
 I am a twice exceptional student and the school has helped me tremendously with my social skills and anger management.
 It does not have amazingly challenging work but I am identified as profoundly gifted so I'm sure it's great for most struggling average and gifted students.
 Go Mayfield Wildcats!

 Mayfield Middle School is a public middle school in Mayfield Heights.
-The principal of Mayfield Middle School is Mr. Paul Destino and can be contacted at firstname.lastname@example.org.
+The principal of Mayfield Middle School is Mr. Paul Destino, whose e-mail is email@example.com.
 692 students attend Mayfield Middle School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
-19% of the 692 students here are classified as "economically disadvantaged", and 26% are paying reduced lunch prices.
-The student to teacher ratio at Mayfield Middle School is 14:1.
+19% of the 692 students here are classified as "economically disadvantaged", and 26% get reduced lunch prices.
+The ratio of students to teachers at Mayfield Middle School is 14:1.
 St Francis Of Assisi School is one of the nearest middle schools.

 - Ceramics sculpture